Oky-period-tracker/periodtracker/docs/localisation/translations.md

 Log into the CMS and go to the `/data-management` page.

-From this page you can download spreadsheets for the app translations, CMS translations and content translations.
+From this page you can download spreadsheets for the app translations, CMS translations, content translations countries and provinces.
 These sheets have empty column(s) where you can enter in your translations.
 Once filled in you can them upload these sheets one at a time on the same page.
 The CMS will generate and download files for you to add into your `/translations` submodule.
 Continue reading for more details.

 ## Locales